-Feedstock \$46 million Not reported
+Parameters Zhu Harris Feedstock \$46 million Not reported

 Waste disposal \$25 million Not reported

 Utilities \$8 million \$22 million

 Fixed costs \$24 million \$10 million

 The operating and maintenance costs from the two reports have significantly different profiles.
 Pedersen provided a more detailed breakdown of the variable operating costs.
 The data was presented per litre of gasoline equivalent (LGE).
-Here, the data is converted to a per-litre of HTL basis by assuming that 1 LGE is equal to 0.90 litres of HTL.
+We have converted that to a per litre of HTL basis by assuming that 1 LGE is equal to 0.90 litres of HTL.
 The information is shown in the following table.